Allegorical short stories are about as out of style these days a

 kissing his right foot with passionate red lips.
 "Oh, Dandor!

-Dandor, I love you so much,
+Dandor, I love you so much," she murmured.

 Dandor resisted the temptation to use one of his newly